CAPP Availability and General Information

 Course distribution does not match bulletin for Catalog Term listed (CAPP degree program for ‘catalog term’ not yet updated by Registrar’s staff.)

-Liberal studies course falls into General Electives (course may not have been flagged on student record system as liberal studies course.
+Liberal Studies/General Education course falls into General Electives (course may not have been flagged on student record system as liberal studies course.

 Course for major/minor not distributing to correct area (course, typically transfer, may need to be re-evaluated or minimum grade for major/minor course not met.)